 - Building a community at your residence, and having to go the extra mile to get out of your comfort zone and engage with the local community

-- Get an opportunity to learn important life skills such as cooking for yourself and navigating a city
+- Develop important life skills such as cooking for yourself through DIS-sponsored weekly communal dinners, led by a Community Advisor

 This housing option is right for you if, you are willing to: